 Cherity holds a B.A. in both Spanish and Latin American Studies from Rockford University and an M.A. in Latin American Studies, with a concentration in History, from the University of New Mexico.
 She received her Waldorf Teaching Certificate from the Great Lakes Waldorf Institute.
 She has worked for the past 10 years in education and the past 7 as a class teacher.
 She is passionate about the potential of each child, and the ability of Waldorf education to allow for those qualities to be discovered and fostered.
 In her free time she loves to read, speak Spanish and Greek, cook, walk, garden, travel and spend time with her family.

-Sugar Maples Assistant and Lead Woodworking Teacher
+Sugar Maples Kindergarten Assistant Teacher

 Michael was born and raised in Bloomington, MN, where he learned to value family and winter.
 After high school, he studied mechanical engineering in Duluth, MN, before graduating with degrees in History, Social Sciences and Secondary Education from UW-River Falls.
 Michael’s love for the outdoors and commitment to disadvantaged youth lead him to a career as an expeditionary educator with at-risk teenagers for over 20 years.
-He finished his 26 year career with the State of Wisconsin, working with forensic patients at Mendota Mental Health Institute.
+He finished his 26-year career with the State of Wisconsin, working with forensic patients at Mendota Mental Health Institute.

-Sunflower Assistant Teacher
+Starflower Kindergarten Assistant Teacher

 Aleksandra grew up in Gdańsk, Poland, where her childhood memories revolve around outdoor time spent in the woods or by the shores of the Baltic Sea.
 She received a Bachelor of Science in Biological Sciences from the University of Illinois at Chicago.
 Aleksandra first learned about Waldorf education in 2003 while searching for a special place for her young daughter.
 She was inspired by the teachers of the Great Oaks School in the Chicago area to deepen her understanding of child development.
 She moved to Wisconsin and finished Lifeways Early Childhood training in Milwaukee.